ibm-cloud-docs/vpc/par-about.md

 ### Securing your workloads in VPC
 {: #secure-workloads-vpc}

-To manage access to sensitive data effectively, you can define public address ranges to expose specific services or applications, enabling controlled ingress into the VPC.
+To secure your workloads in a VPC, you can define public address ranges to expose specific services or applications, enabling controlled ingress into the VPC.
 Define routing rules for public endpoints to redirect ingress traffic to third-party appliances before it reaches the final destination.
 Firewalls then enforce security policies to detect and mitigate threats during inspection.
 This approach simplifies the deployment of production-grade applications with the networking and security services required in a VPC.

 The following diagram illustrates how to secure your workloads in a VPC using public address ranges.
 First, traffic from the internet enters the VPC through a reserved public address range bound to the VPC.
 The traffic is then routed by the ingress routing table to a security appliance (for example, a firewall or third-party appliance), where it is inspected.
 After inspection, the traffic is forwarded to the protected applications.